Giant Food (Landover): 1960s

 In 1962, Giant opened its first combination food store and pharmacy located in Glen Burnie, Maryland, in the Southdale Shopping Center.
-Giant is noted at the first grocery chain in the United States to bring pharmacy services in-store.
+Giant is noted as the first grocery chain in the United States to bring pharmacy services in-store.

 Israel "Izzy" Cohen inherited the family mantle in 1964 and built the company into the 12th-largest food chain in the United States.

+Around the time the Civil Rights Act of 1964 was passed, Giant began opening new locations in predominantly Black neighborhoods, in response to early criticism over failing to do so since beginning operations.